emilbjornson/SP_Cup_2021/README.md

 Dataset 2 (1.5 GB): [https://kth.box.com/v/spcup2021-dataset2](https://kth.box.com/v/spcup2021-dataset2)

+## Ask questions and interact with other teams:

+We use Piazza as Q/A plattform: https://piazza.com/ieee_sps/spring2021/spcup2021/home

 ## Important dates

 Release of the dataset and detailed instructions: February 1, 2021

-Registration of team: March 1, 2021
+Registration of team (by entering the Piazza group and sending an email to emilbjo@kth.se): March 1, 2021

 Submission deadline: April 26, 2021